 The central component of the East-West Energy Corridor is the Baku-Tbilisi-Ceyhan (BTC) pipeline, which is a dedicated crude oil pipeline system that extends from the Azeri-Chirag-Deepwater Gunashli (ACG) field through Azerbaijan and Georgia to a terminal at Ceyhan on the Mediterranean coast of Turkey, bypassing the environmentally sensitive Black Sea and the Turkish Straits.
 The pipeline can transport up to 1 million barrels per day (approximately 1.5% of the world's oil supply), and at 1760 kilometers is the second longest of its kind in the world.
 The first cargo of oil, which had traveled through the BTC pipeline to Ceyhan, has been loaded onto a tanker on 4 June 2006.
+As of 22 December 2008, nearly 510 million barrels of Azeri oil was loaded to tankers from Ceyhan and shipped to international markets.

 On 16 June 2006, Kazakhstan has officially joined the BTC oil-pipeline project.
 A Host Government Agreement to that effect was signed on that day in Almaty by the Presidents of Azerbaijan and Kazakhstan, His Excellency Ilham Aliyev and His Excellency Nursultan Nazarbayev, respectively.
-Under the agreement, Kazakh crude oil will be shipped to Baku across the Caspian Sea, and then pumped through the BTC pipeline to Ceyhan.
-A grand ceremony to mark the official inauguration of the BTC pipeline was held in Turkey on 13 July 2006 and as of 8 February 2008, the 374th cargo was lifted at the Ceyhan Terminal.
+Kazakh crude oil has started to be shipped to Baku across the Caspian Sea, and then pumped through the BTC pipeline to Ceyhan as of the beginning of the month of November 2008.